New York State Summer School of the Arts: History

 The New York State Summer School of the Arts was established in 1971, under Governor Nelson A. Rockefeller, opening with the Orchestral Studies program.
 In 1976 the School was expanded with the addition of Ballet, Choral, Theater, Media Arts, and Visual Arts programs.
 NYSSSA was expanded further in 1988 with the Dance and Jazz programs.
+It became virtual in 2020–2021 because of Covid-19 concerns, and was on hiatus in 2022–2023.
+It will be relaunched with three programs in 2024.

 Application

 Placement in the schools is reserved for New York State residents who meet the selection criteria.
 If there are remaining openings after this selection, they may be filled by out-of-state students who meet additional criteria.
 Students must be enrolled in grades 8 through 12 and students must audition for the NYSSSA School they wish to attend.
 This audition is completed in person at a regional audition site, through a portfolio review, or in certain instances, through a video or audiotape review.

 Tuition for the schools is $2,500 which includes, room, board and classes and artistic events for the four-week residential program.
-State funds keep these tuitions considerably lower than the actual program costs.
+State funds keep the tuition considerably lower than the actual program costs.

 Students are selected for the NYSSSA schools without regard to their financial need and tuition assistance forms are mailed to each student who is offered acceptance or alternate status for each program.
 NYSSSA awards financial assistance based upon individual need, but is limited to New York State residents only.
-Auditions are held throughout the state.
+Auditions are held throughout the state, and in 2024, may also be held on a virtual platform.